MicrosoftDocs/Viva/WorkplaceAnalytics/Includes/org-data-fields-tables.md

 ### Custom fields table

 * **Custom fields** are displayed on this page below the optional fields.
-Custom fields are optional attributes you can create.
-Select a column from your source.csv file.
+Custom fields are optional attributes that you can create.
+Select a column from your source data file.
 Name the column, select the data type, set the [validity threshold](#set-validity-threshold-for-custom-fields), and then select the report option.

 ### Columns in the fields tables

 * **Source column** corresponds to each of the fields in the uploaded file.

 * **Workplace Analytics name** is the name of your organization's Workplace Analytics.

 * **Data type** is the data type of the fields.